Dollars and Diagrams

 1/ Evaluate what has changed in your financial picture.

 Did a Life Event happen that adjusts that picture?
-Job change, inheritance, bonus, tax liability, birth of a child, loved one now needing care, the list goes on.
+There are multiple challenges and triumphs that we can face.
+Job change, inheritance, bonus, tax liability, the birth of a child, loved one now needing care, the list goes on.
 What is different for you as we turn the page from 2022 to 2023?
-We’ll always ask in our meetings, but this is a place to be proactive with outbound contact to us.
+We’ll always ask in our meetings, but this is a place to be proactive with our outbound contact with us.

 2/ Evaluate your dreams and goals